Republic of Pontus: World War I

 On January 8, 1918, U.S. President Woodrow Wilson enunciated his Fourteen Points towards a post-war order.
 Point Twelve specified that the non-Turkish nationalities "which are now under Turkish rule should be assured an undoubted security of life and an absolutely unmolested opportunity of autonomous development."
 This declaration led to significant activity to organize on the part of non-Turkish populations throughout Anatolia, including the Pontus region.
+In July 1918, a congress of Greek representatives from southern Russia, Transcaucasia, and Pontus was convened in Baku.
+It proclaimed the independence of Pontus and elected a seven-member council, under whose authority all Pontic associations were placed.
+In November 1918, the large conference of Pontic organizations convened in Paris.

-Wilson actively supported the creation of the Republic of Pontus, voting for its independence from the Ottoman Empire during the Paris Peace Conference.
-In 1918–1919, Greek Prime Minister Eleftherios Venizelos began a process of financial payment for repatriation of Pontic Greeks who had resettled in Russia during the violence before and during World War I.
+In 1918–1919, Greek Prime Minister Eleftherios Venizelos began a process of financial payment for repatriation of Pontic Greeks who had resettled in Russia during the violence before and during World War I. In May 1919, the head of the Greek Red Cross for the Pontus region wrote a report indicating that security for the population was very precarious and assistance was necessary.

 Following the Armistice of Mudros which ended World War I hostilities between the Allied powers and the Ottoman Empire, British troops landed in Samsun and occupied much of the region.

-At about the same time, with the beginning of the negotiations at the Paris Peace Conference, 1919 to decide territorial issues in the Ottoman Empire, Chrysanthos arrived at negotiations to push for an independent Pontus on April 29, 1919.
-While there he presented an 18-page memorandum of support for the establishment of a Republic of Pontus.
-The proposed Republic of Pontus was to include the districts of Trabzon, Samsun, Sinop, and Amasya and cover much of the northeast Black Sea region of modern Turkey.

-At the Conference, Venizelos believed that an independent Republic of Pontus would be too remote for military assistance from Greece and too weak to defend itself against any Turkish attack.
-For this reason he opposed the creation of a Republic of Pontus and the discussion was largely ended.
-Later, it was suggested that the district of Trabzon become part of the newly created Armenian state by Venizelos, but this idea did not gain traction with the Allied Powers and violence in the area as a result of the Turkish–Armenian War, the Turkish War of Independence, and the Bolshevik takeover of Armenia soon muted the discussion.
-In May 1919, the head of the Greek Red Cross for the Pontus region wrote a report indicating that security for the population was very precarious and assistance was necessary.